ArthurVignon/ADA_project/README.md

 For the final presentation, we will work all together on the poster and the presentation, each doing the parts that they were responsible.

-# PS: What happens if you click on ADA...
+# What happens if you click on ADA at the footer...
+There is a hidden easter egg, PS: check out the Parti Socialiste WordCloud